How to Install Joomla

 That’s it!
 You’ve successfully installed Joomla CMS on your web hosting account.
 To start building your site, go to the administrative area located at YourDomain.com/administrator.

-Alternatively, many hosts include auto-installers, which you can use to set up Joomla in less than a few minutes.
-You’ll only need to specify a few details and the software will do the rest!
+Alternatively, Hostinger users can use the Auto Installer feature to set up Joomla in less than a few minutes.
+You’ll only need to specify a few details, and the system will do the rest!

-Open up your hosting control panel and look for Auto Installer under the Website section.
+Open up your hPanel dashboard, choose a website, and look for Auto Installer under the Website section.

 You should see a list of the most popular scripts first.
 Select Joomla from the list to proceed.